 The Porcelain Dial Rolex 16520 Zenith Daytona

 The 16520 is a watch that we have always had a lot of love for.
 Long before the more recent ‘hype’ around these watches, we have enjoyed both wearing them and writing about them.
-They work beautifully on a leather or nato-style strap as equally as they do on the original Oyster bracelet.
+They work beautifully on a leather or single-pass-style strap as equally as they do on the original Oyster bracelet.
 Collectors have always appreciated these watches as an almost end-of-an-era watch.

 Super rare – a Tiffany & Co 16520 with porcelain floating dial.